Ixekizumab: Pharmacokinetics

-After subcutaneous injection, ixekizumab has a bioavailability of 54–90%.
+After subcutaneous injection, ixekizumab has a bioavailability of 60–81%; bioavailability is higher in the thigh than the abdomen or arm.
 Highest blood plasma concentrations are reached after four to seven days after a single dose.
 With the usual dosing scheme (loading plus a dose every two weeks), steady state concentrations are reached in the eighth week on average.

 Like other antibodies, ixekizumab is probably degraded by proteolysis.
-Its elimination half-life is 13 days.
+Its elimination half-life is 14–18 days.

+The volume of distribution is 7.11 L. Mean clearance is 0.39 L/day.
+There is no difference in rate of clearance between elderly and younger patients.
+Increased body weight increases the volume of distribution and clearance rate.
+Ixekizumab displays linear pharmacokinetics across doses.

+Pharmacokinetic data is similar for autoinjector pens and prefilled syringes.

 Chemistry

 Ixekizumab is a complete monoclonal antibody of the subclass IgG4, consisting of two light chains and two heavy chains linked by disulfide bridges.
 Both heavy chains are glycosylated at the asparagine in position 296.
 In the hinge region, a serine is replaced by a proline to reduce formation of half-antibodies and heterodimers in the manufacturing process.
 The terminal lysine found in wild-type IgG4 is removed.
 The antibody is produced in Chinese hamster ovary cells.

 History

 Clinical trials included a Phase II trial of patients with moderate to severe psoriasis, and a Phase III open-label trial.

 Ixekizumab was approved by the US Food and Drug Administration (FDA) in March 2016, for the treatment of adults with moderate-to-severe plaque psoriasis and by the European Medicines Agency (EMA) in April 2016.
 The safety and efficacy of ixekizumab were established in three randomized, placebo-controlled clinical trials with a total of 3,866 participants with plaque psoriasis who were candidates for systemic or phototherapy therapy.
 The FDA approved ixekizumab based on the evidence from three clinical trials of 1958 participants with moderate to severe psoriasis.
 The trials were conducted in the US, Canada, Europe, Russia, Mexico, Chile, Argentina, Japan and Australia.

 In December 2017, the FDA approved it for active psoriatic arthritis.